getbubblenow/javicle/README.md

 ## Complex Example
 Here is a [long, complex example](docs/complex_example.md) that uses every operation.

+## JVC JavaScript Expressions
+There are actually two DSLs in JVC.
+One is the JSON format for JVC files, which tells jvc where the assets are and what to do with them.

+The second DSL is not really a full DSL, it's more a JavaScript context in which you can evaluate expressions.

 ## What's with the name?
 A cross between a javelin and an icicle?
 JSON and a miracle?